Sakhavu (2017 film)

 Sakhavu is a 2017 Indian Malayalam-language political drama film written and directed by Sidhartha Siva.
 It stars Nivin Pauly in dual roles, as a cunning student political leader (Krishnakumar), and a senior social activist and comrade (Sakhavu Krishnan) who fights for his left-wing ideals.
-Aishwarya Rajesh plays the heroine.
+Aishwarya Rajesh plays the female lead.
 The film was released on 14 April 2017 during Vishu holiday.

 Plot

 Krishnakumar aka Kichu is a ruthless district-level youth wing leader of SFK, a political party.
 He plans to improve his position in the party by destroying the political career of other competitors in SFK.
 He arranges people to beat up his competitor, even though he is Kichu's close friend.

 He gets a call from Kuriachan who is a leader of his political party.
-He tells Kichu to go to hospital and donate blood for a comrade as Kichu has the rare blood group O Negative.
+He tells Kichu to go to hospital and donate blood for a comrade as Kichu has the rare O Negative blood type.
 Kichu was forced to go to hospital but he tells his friend Mahesh that he will get the hell out of there without wasting his time.
-He makes a lot of mess at hospital and tells the acquaintance of the recipient to get food for him.
-Kichu was thinking that the recipient was a less known comrade but he was stunned by seeing even the chief minister paying a visit to see the wounded recipient.
+He makes a lot of mess at the hospital and tells the acquaintance of the recipient to get food for him.
+Kichu was thinking that the recipient was a lowly comrade but he was stunned to see even the chief minister paying a visit to see the wounded recipient.
 Now Kichu is eager to know about this so-called comrade and asks Prabhakaran (an acquaintance of comrade) about him.

 Prabhakaran starts to tell the story of comrade Krishnan, the patient.
-Krishnan was a party member who was sent to Peerumedu by party's Kottayam district committee to develop their party's influence there.
-Krishnan raised voice against the poor wage giving to workers at tea estate but the manager of the estate was not interested in raising the wage.
+Krishnan was a party member who was sent to Peerumedu by the party's Kottayam district committee to develop the party's influence there.
+Krishnan raised his voice against the poor wages given to workers at the tea estate but the manager of the estate was not interested in raising the wage.
 Krishnan led a strike with all the workers and the tea factory was forced to raise the wage.
 Krishnan's next move was against a Brahmin landlord.
-The landlord was giving labour to Tamil people for poor wage instead of malayalees.
+The landlord was giving labour to Tamil people for poor wage instead of Malayalis.
 Krishnan and his party talked to the landlord but he didn't negotiate.
 And the landlord didn't do the cultivation that year.
 Krishnan and workers started cultivating in the landlord's land and produced a good yield.
 They were ready to give the yield to the landlord at a condition that he should give them the proper wage.
 He was forced to accept.